ddgope/Operationalizing-Machine-Learning/README.md

 * Lastly, a thing that could be taken into account is any future change(s) in the dataset that could impact the accuracy of the model.
 I do not have any experience on how this could be done in an automated way, but I am sure that a method exists and can be spotted if/when such a need arises.

-* Want to design and implement a continuous integration (CI), continuous delivery (CD), and retraining pipeline for an AI application using Azure DevOps and Azure Machine Learning  **End to End ML Ops**:
+* **Below is the End to End ML Ops Architecture**: Want to design and implement a continuous integration (CI), continuous delivery (CD), and retraining pipeline for an AI application using Azure DevOps and Azure Machine Learning.

 ![End to End MLOps](img/ml-ops-python-architecture-diagram.png?raw=true "End to End MLOps")
 ***